sapcc/keppel/docs/api-spec.md

 for the example response shown above.
 The last page of results will have `truncated` omitted or set to false.

+## DELETE /keppel/v1/accounts/:name/repositories/:name

+Deletes the specified repository and all manifests in it.
+Returns 204 (No Content) on success.

+Returns 409 (Conflict) if the repository still contains manifests.
+All manifests in the repository must be deleted before the repository can be deleted.

 ## GET /keppel/v1/accounts/:name/repositories/:name/\_manifests

 *Note the underscore in the last path element.
 Since repository names may contain slashes themselves, the underscore is necessary to distinguish the reserved word `_manifests` from a path component in the repository name.*